Scott C. Dickinson, DMD; Mark Donaldson, BSP, RPH, PHARMD, FASHP, FACHE; Jason H. Goodchild, DMDLecture & Hands-on

 Scott C. Dickinson received his undergraduate degree from St. Lawrence University and his dental degree from the University of Pennsylvania, School of Dental Medicine.
 After graduation he completed an AEGD while serving in the U.S. Army.
 During this time Dr. Dickinson received training on and regularly used nitrous oxide and oxygen, oral, and intravenous sedation techniques.
 During his service in the Army he performed the duties of both a flight surgeon and a general practicing dentist.
 After leaving the Military he entered private practice where he served as the Vice President of Clinical Support for Aspen Dental Management.
 In this role he was responsible for the training, new dentist orientation, and continuing education needs of both the company and the over 700 doctors it associates with.
 He now maintains an active general dental practice in Pensacola Florida where he regularly uses sedation techniques to more comfortably treat his patients.

-Jason Goodchild is a graduate of Dickson College in Carlisle, Pennsylvania.
-He received his dental training at the University of Pennsylvania, School of Dental Medicine, where he maintains a faculty position as Clinical Associate Professor in the Department of Oral Medicine.
-Dr. Goodchild is also Clinical Assistant Professor in the Division of Oral Diagnosis, Department of Diagnostic Sciences, New Jersey Dental School, and has a practice in Havertown, Pennsylvania.
-He has published numerous articles and spoken to many State Dental Boards on the topic of enteral sedation dentistry.
-Dr. Goodchild has been an invited speaker for the Academy of General Dentistry and American Association for Dental Examiners.
-He is a reviewer for the Journal of the American Dental Association, General Dentistry, and Quintessence International, and has served as a grant reviewer for the National Institute of Health.
+Jason Goodchild is a graduate of Dickinson College in Carlisle, PA.
+He received his dental training at the University of Pennsylvania School of Dental Medicine.
+Dr. Goodchild serves as Associate Professor & Chairman of the Department of Diagnostic Sciences at Creighton University School of Dentistry (Omaha, NE).
+Recently, he joined the Premier Dental Products Company in Plymouth Meeting, PA as the Director of Clinical Affairs.
+He has published numerous articles and lectures internationally on the topics of treatment planning, treatment of medical complex patients, restorative dentistry, pharmacology, emergency medicine in dentistry, enteral sedation dentistry, and dental photography.
+He has been an invited speaker for the Academy of General Dentistry and American Association of Dental Examiners.
+He is a reviewer for the Journal of the American Dental Association, General Dentistry, and Quintessence International.
+Dr. Goodchild maintains a private general dental practice in Havertown, PA.

 - Drs.
 Dickinson, Donaldson and Goodchild have no relevant financial relationships to disclose.